Peer Review Process

 Reviewers are asked to provide one of the following recommendations:

-Accept: The manuscript is ready for publication.
+Accept: the manuscript is ready for publication.